Career & Technical Education

 1. Internship Application Process

-1. Once you have decided upon your internship location, please complete (must complete all of the following):
+1. Once you have decided upon your internship location, must complete the following:

 Portfolio

-CTED 613 - This course is designed for MEd candidates to assemble a portfolio of work from graduate education courses to demonstrate the candidate has met program outcomes.
+CTED 613 – This course is designed for candidates to assemble a portfolio of work from graduate education courses to demonstrate the candidate has met program outcomes.
 Candidates will identify written assignments from their courses to revise.
 Candidates are also required to explain, through a reflection, how these written assignments align with program outcomes.
-The portfolio class is accessed through Canvas modules.

 Comprehensive Exam